 Choral Coordinator, Beth Booth Poor says of the close-knit group, “For the last 27 seasons, the Philharmonic Chorus has met on Monday evenings to rehearse.
 A variety of music, memorable performances, plus the enthusiasm of the singers have helped the chorus grow and remain strong.”

-Rehearsals are Monday evenings from 7:00 – 9:30 pm in the second-floor rehearsal room of First United Methodist Church (8th and Lafayette in downtown Columbus).
+Rehearsals take place during the school year on Monday evenings from 7:00 – 9:30 pm in the second-floor rehearsal room of First United Methodist Church (8th and Lafayette in downtown Columbus).

 For more information, contact: